Funke-Shittu/Data-Exploration-in-SQL/README.md

 ### Exploratory Data Analysis
 EDA involved exploring the plans_plan, savings_savingsaccount, user_customuser datasets to answer the following questions:
 1. Customers with at least one funded savings plan AND one funded investment plan
-2. The average number of transactions per customer per month and categorizing based on: "High Frequency", "Medium Frequency", "Low Frequency"
+2. The average number of transactions per customer per month and categorizing based on: "High Frequency(>=10 transactions/month)", "Medium Frequency"(3-9 transactions/month), "Low Frequency"(<=2 transactions/month)

 ### Data Exploration